-There are four application periods (in February, May, September and November).The main application period is 15–30 September, but only for a limited number of programmes.
+There are four application periods (in February, May, September and November).Next application period is 15–30 September, but only for a limited number of programmes.
 Admission information will be announced by 1 September.

 The University of Tartu is Estonia's leading research and development institution with more than 1100 doctoral students conducting reseach at the university each year.

 A PhD programme lasts for 4 years and requires 240 ECTS (European Credit Transfer and Accumulation System) to be earned for completion.
 Read more about regulations and organisation of PhD studies at the University of Tartu.
 Admission is regulated by the document Admission rules in Doctoral Studies.

 The following information applies to international students who have aquired the previous study level outside Estonia.

 A master’s degree or equivalent is a prerequisite for admission to doctoral studies.
 You can apply to the programme if you are eligible to doctoral studies in the education system the master’ s level qualification is awarded.
 However, there might be differences between higher education systems and access requirements to PhD programmes in different countries.
 To apply to the University of Tartu, your qualification should correspond to the master’ degree in Estonian higher education system.
 We will assess your qualification during the application period and may send your educational documents to the Estonian ENIC/NARIC (Academic Recognition Information Centre) for evaluation.

 Make sure you also meet our language requirements and manage to submit all the required documents by the application deadline.